Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-James.md

 - Modified the way conditions are displayed
 - Condensed multiple classes into a single file for cohesive development
 - Allowed players to equip new items and use consumables

+### 2025-05-06 - Cleaning
+- Added displays for additional stats and for enemies
+- Added end screen and lose condition for lord
+- Added key presses to toggle cheats and change maps
+- Made giving require adjacency and implemented giving of consumables
+- Allowed chests to give random items